 The huge volume of energy data we work with made it necessary to adopt an efficient energy management tool to respond to the needs of our customers.

-We selected on DEXCell Energy Manager for its advanced technology, but also because it is a software with a great user experience when it comes to actually implementing energy efficiency measures.
+We selected on DEXCell Energy Manager for its advanced technology, but also because it is a software with great user experience when it comes to actually implement energy efficiency measures.

 What are the 3 biggest “pain points” of Energetips clients?

 1) Intuition ≠ knowledge.
 Most of our clients had a reasonably clear feeling of how they were consuming their energy but did understand the reality of their energy profile in detail.
 To be able to go one step further toward energy efficiency, it is essential to measure and verify exactly where consumption occurs.

 2) No time.
 In many cases, energy analysis and accounting are reduced to invoices and annual negotiation costs with utilities.
 In others, periodic measures were taken, but deep analyses remained sporadic.
 This is because most companies cannot afford to spend resources dedicated exclusively to energy management.
 For this reason, the permanent supervision of an external and independent energy manager offers significant value.

 3) Measurement and scalability.
 One of the biggest reluctances companies have when investing in energy efficiency projects is uncertainty around final results.
 “Seeing is believing,” as the popular saying goes.
 With tools such as DEXCell, however, the results of the different measures implemented can be measured explicitly.
 This brings value not only for energy managers who apply them, but also for anyone interested in carrying out similar measures since all results obtained are rigorously documented through energy reporting.